AjayKMehta/setup-machine/NeovimNotes.md

 #### Command-line mode

-You can also delete in command mode:
+You can also delete in command-line mode:

 `:$d` deletes last line
 `:5d` deletes 5th line